 Jyske Bank engages in a number of social projects and initiatives for which we see an opportunity to make a difference with our resources and competencies.
 We engage in partnerships with other businesses, the public sector or players from the civil society concerning for instance young people’s training avenues and combating loneliness.

 Read more about the initiatives and projects we are involved in:

 Food for the social disadvantaged people and combating loneliness

 FødevareBanken (Food Bank) – from food waste to meals

 Since 2012, Jyske Bank has in cooperation with the socio-economic enterprise FødevareBanken provided meals for socially disadvantaged citizens and at the same time reduced food waste.
 The basis of FødevareBanken’s work is that it daily receives surplus food from food producers and wholesalers that social organisations convert into meals for disadvantages citizens in Denmark.

-The Partnership with the People's Movement Against Loneliness is based on food and people and the communities which may be formed over a meal.
+The Partnership with United against Loneliness is based on food and people and the communities which may be formed over a meal.
 Since 2015, Jyske Bank has in cooperation with more than 80 organisations, associations, municipalities and businesses been involved in the battle against loneliness.
-We support the apolitical organisation and the vision that nobody in Denmark should be hit by serious loneliness.
+We support the apolitical organisation and the vision that nobody in Denmark should suffer severe loneliness.
 Therefore, we also participate in the annual campaign Danmark Spiser Sammen (Denmark Eats Together) which creates communities over a meal and contributes to the battle against loneliness for many people.